adorsys/keycloak-ssi-deployment/Readme.md

 ### Using Keycloak with OID4VCI Support

-The project now uses the officially released version of Keycloak that includes OID4VCI support.
-To get started:
+The project uses the officially released version of Keycloak with OID4VCI support, and it also provides the option to clone and build a specific branch (e.g., for testing new features before integration).

-### Download and Setup Keycloak
+### Cloning and Building Keycloak
-The ```setup-kc-oid4vci.sh``` script now downloads the prebuilt Keycloak tarball (keycloak-26.0.6.tar.gz) from the [official Keycloak GitHub Releases](https://github.com/keycloak/keycloak/releases/tag/26.0.6).
-This simplifies the setup process, as no build step is required.
+The ```setup-kc-oid4vci.sh``` script simplifies the setup process.
+It either downloads a prebuilt tarball or builds Keycloak from source, depending on the ```KC_USE_UPSTREAM``` value.

   ```bash
   ./setup-kc-oid4vci.sh